scorpido74/azure-docs.nl-nl/articles/iot-edge/iot-edge-modules.md

 ---
-title: Informatie over hoe modules logische uitvoeren op uw apparaten - Azure IoT Edge | Microsoft Docs
+title: Learn how modules run logic on your devices - Azure IoT Edge | Microsoft Docs
-description: Azure IoT Edge-modules zijn containers eenheden van de logica die kan worden geïmplementeerd en extern worden beheerd, zodat u bedrijfslogica op IoT Edge apparaten uitvoeren kunt
+description: Azure IoT Edge modules are containerized units of logic that can be deployed and managed remotely so that you can run business logic on IoT Edge devices
 author: kgremban
 manager: philmea
 ms.author: kgremban